Get unlimited access to hundreds of easy art videos and fun printables when you become a Kids Art Spot member!

 Distribute the candy in bowls around the table, turn up the Christmas music, and get ready for a good time!

-child decorating graham cracker gingerbread house
+decorating gingerbread house

 We hope you give this Christmas activity a try with loved ones.
 And if you’re looking for more easy Christmas crafts & activities for kids, we’ve got you covered!